-The chimney height and the position of the chimney should conform to the Building Regulations Approved Document "J".
+The chimney height and the position of the chimney should conform to the Building Regulations document "J".
 Flues should be high enough to clear the products of combustion.
 The height necessary for this will depend on the type of the stove, the height of the building, the type of flue and the number of bends in it, and an assessment of local wind patterns.
-However, a minimum flue height of 4.5m could be satisfactory if the guidance in paragraphs 2.10 to 2.12 of the Building Regulations Approved Document "J" is adopted.
+However, a minimum flue height of 4.5m could be satisfactory if the guidance in paragraphs 2.10 to 2.12 of the Approved Document "J" is adopted.

-FIG 6
+FIG 4